20 Other Ways to Say “Good Communication Skills” on Your Resume

 Example 2: “Communicated delicate issues to upper management with tact, ensuring solutions were found without escalating tensions.”

-See also 20 Other Ways to Say "Did You Know"
+See also 20 Other Ways to Say No Way

 20. Technical Communicator